-Water Reuse Systems
+Water Reuse and Resource Recovery Systems

 Traditional municipal water supplies are rivers, lakes and groundwater.
 Alternative water sources for reuse include municipal wastewater or separately diverted wastewater from toilets (blackwater) and showers, sinks and washing machines (greywater), as well as harvested rainwater/stormwater, all treated to be fit-for-purpose.
 Rather than consuming energy as it occurs in delivering our current municipal water services, wastewater reuse can generate net energy (as recovered heat and biogas for district heating) along with fertilizer (nitrogen and phosphorus) to return to agriculture and treated (reclaimed) water to offset drinking water that is used for various non-drinking purposes (e.g. toilet flushing, clothes washing, irrigation).